plaplant/nuDustC/JOSS Paper/paper.md

 # Performance and Accuracy

-Figure \autoref{fig:exampleperformance} shows a comparison between the python <span style="font-family:qcr;">snDust</span> using an implicit integrator versus <span style="font-family:qcr;">nudustc++</span> using an explicit integrator.
+The Figure below shows a comparison between the python <span style="font-family:qcr;">snDust</span> using an implicit integrator versus <span style="font-family:qcr;">nudustc++</span> using an explicit integrator.
 At shorter solution lengths, the implicit integrator has a lot of overhead leading to an increased run time despite the shorter length.
 The explicit integrator in <span style="font-family:qcr;">C++</span> out performs the implicit integrator even at longer solution length.
 Overall, <span style="font-family:qcr;">nudustc++</span> outperforms the python version.
 It is also embarrassingly parallel.
 Utilizing OpenMP and MPI, the user can run many cells in parallel.

 # Figures